 There is a Balinese equivalent to the Loro Blonyo.
 The instances of this are very understated and in my experience private ceremonies.A crudely made couple are fabricated from the mud of a rice field wall and offerings are made by the couple.
 On the one occasion that I happened upon such a ceremony, I asked about it and was told that it is a Telu Bulan (3 month) ceremony.
 The couple was very shy and I did not want to probe deeper.

 Balinese Telu Bulan figures

-Whatever, a Loro Blonyo pair make a wonderful symbolic addition to a home decoration.
+Whatever, a Loro Blonyo pair makes a wonderful symbolic addition to home decoration.